Chapter 1 : Lucy in the Sky with Diamonds

 “No, I don’t go home with….
 Anyone.”

-She fights back the blush and looks down at her feet, her proper mary-janes are dirty.
-She had cleaned them this morning, thinking it would be the last day in this year.
-And now she is standing in the boys’ dormitory, four hours before the train leaves.
-She sneaks another peek at him and finds him just as naked, standing by the window with the moonlight dipping in over him.
+She fights back the blush and looks down at her feet.
+Her mary-janes are dirty.
+She had cleaned them this morning, thinking it would be the last time.
+And now she is standing in the boys’ dormitory, four hours before the train leaves, wearing her soiled shoes.
+She sneaks another peek at him and finds him just as naked, standing by the window with the moonlight bathing him.

 “Take off your clothes.”